What is Mental Health

 - Developing coping skills

-19.3% of U.S. adults with mental illness also experienced a substance use disorder in 2018 (9.2 million individuals)
+19.4 million U.S. adults with mental illness also experienced a substance use disorder in 2021.

 - Comorbidity describes when co-occurring conditions appear in a person.
 The conditions can occur simultaneously or one right after the other.